 Every day we spend hours and hours in front of our screens.
-When we are not working, we are watching TV series and movies, answering emails, playing video games, or watching our social networks, resulting in severe eye fatigue.
-Eye Strain can cause blurred vision, tiredness and migraines, making it difficult to focus, and if left uncorrected, damage eyesight.
-In this article, we will explain the risks of spending too much time in front of screens and give you some tips on how to protect yourself and reduce eyestrain.
+When we are not working, we are watching TV series and movies, emails, social networks, or playing video games.
+We will explain the risks of spending too much time in front of screens and give you some tips on how to protect yourself.

 The blue light emanating from your computer screen, mobile phone, or tablet is intended to allow you to see precisely what is happening on it.
 The problem is that, at the same time, this light leads to several issues.

 Firstly, the light "tricks" your brain into thinking that it's daytime even when it's nighttime.
 For this reason, many people who look at the screen until the very moment they get into bed and close their eyes, have serious difficulties falling asleep.

 On the other hand, although we watch more and more videos, we generally use the screen to read text, whether it's articles, emails, or messages on social networks.
 This means that we spend a lot of time staring at the screen and even forgetting to blink.
 The effects can be dry eyes, blepharitis (inflammation of the eyelid), and eye fatigue, but it can also accentuate vision problems we had before, such as astigmatism or myopia.

 Likewise, spending too much time concentrating our gaze and attention on our gadgets can cause us headaches, neck, and shoulder pain.

 How to protect your eyes?

 You may know that although there are glasses on the market that supposedly counteract the blue light emanating from the screen, there is no conclusive scientific evidence to prove their effectiveness.
 However, there is a number of recommendations that you can follow to protect your eyes as much as possible: